jhjaggars/uniqish/README.md

 A log filtering program inspired by [uno](https://unomaly.com/blog/its-in-the-anomalies/).

+Looks like the company behind uno was acquired some time ago, I think the same [blog content](https://feeduno.io/) is still available though.

 After reading the above blog post, I set out to build something that _sounds_ similar.
 To be clear, I *don't* know how `uno` works other than what is described in the post, and I'm pretty sure it's more sophisticated than